Textualize/textual/docs/widgets/text_area.md

 This means that the default appearance of the widget fits nicely into a standard Textual application, and looks right on both dark and light mode.

-More complex applications such as code editors, will likely want to use pre-defined themes such as `monokai`.
+More complex applications such as code editors will likely want to use pre-defined themes such as `monokai`.
 This involves using a `TextAreaTheme` object, which we cover in detail below.
 This allows full customization of the `TextArea`, including syntax highlighting, at the code level.